Main Process

 - After building, remember to refresh data files with F5 if you are using Eclipse, after building.

-- Then copy the gen/main files to the common/main files
+- Then copy the targetDir files to the sourceDir files

 - Run ConsoleCheckCLDR to verify that no errors have been introduced.
 Standard options, plus:

-- Otherwise, either manually patch, or restore from CVS Head files to get back to a clean state, fix, and repeat.
+- Otherwise, either manually patch, or revert from HEAD files to get back to a clean state, fix, and repeat.

 Options